Pedrocode-master/SmartRout-AI--API-TomTom-OpenWheater--LLM-Groq-/README.md

 Notes / Limitations

-Currently, every tap/click on the map generates a route from your current location to the selected destination.
-Future improvements are planned to better manage map interactions, such as distinguishing between taps, drags, and other gestures for a more intuitive experience.

-Route management: Right now, multiple routes can overlap because each new route is added on top of the previous ones.
-A future update will include functionality to replace the old route with the new one to avoid clutter and improve clarity.

 This project is actively under development.
 Additional features will be implemented to make the map more interactive, including new types of user interactions, better visualization of routes, and enhanced GPS tracking behaviors.